 The previous post was a warmup for this post.
-It gave an example of the theorem that if p is a polynomial, the roots of p′ lie inside the convex hull of the roots of p.
+It gave an example of the theorem that if p is a polynomial, the roots of its derivative p′ lie inside the convex hull of the roots of p.
 If p is a cubic polynomial, we can say much more.

 Suppose p(z) is a polynomial with three distinct roots, not all on a line.
 Then the roots of p are the vertices of a triangle T in the complex plane.
-We know that the roots of p′ lie inside T, but Marden’s theorem says where the lie inside T.
+We know that the roots of p′ lie inside T, but Marden’s theorem says where they lie inside T.

 The ellipse E is sometimes called the Steiner inellipse.

 For an example, let

 p(z) = z (z – 3) (z – 2 – 4i)